Implementing Celery for Async Polling in DSR Pipelines

 retry_backoff=True,

-retry_jitter=False, # Deterministic backoff for audit consistency
+retry_jitter=False, # deterministic backoff for audit reproducibility

 )

-def poll_endpoint(self, tenant_id: str, endpoint_url: str, auth_token: str):
+def poll_endpoint(self, tenant_id: str, endpoint_url: str, auth_token: str) -> dict | None:

 try: